Financial-Times/edtech-load-test/README.md

 - `ET_SESSION_ID` - login to http://lantern.ft.com/ get your session ID from cookies.
 This may need to be changed regularly

 ## Todo
+- Automated pull-top-article for realtime
+- Jenkins setup (awscli)
 - Celebrate

+## Stasis
 - Web socket for realtime articles
 - Post request to historical
-- Automated pull-top-article for realtime

 ## Done
 - Ramp-up time functionality